How can I or my student make an appointment with a counselor?

 Students or parents can call the counseling office (801) 465-6027, email their counselor (click HERE to see which counselor belongs to you), or stop by the counseling office to make an appointment with the secretary.
 We encourage parents and students to make an appointment so we can spend the necessary time with you and your student.

 The Counseling Office is available every Wednesday from 8:00-1:00 throughout the summer.
-Counselors are back in their office full time in August.
+Counselors are in office full time in the beginning of August to the first of June.

 When will my student meet with a counselor for their CCR (College and Career Readiness) meeting?